usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 Commercial facilities do not include rail vehicles or any facility covered by the Fair Housing Act.
-Residential dwelling units, therefore, are not commercial facilities.In addition, facilities that are expressly exempted from coverage under the Fair Housing Act are also not considered to be commercial facilities.
+Residential dwelling units, therefore, are not commercial facilities.
+In addition, facilities that are expressly exempted from coverage under the Fair Housing Act are also not considered to be commercial facilities.
 For example, owner-occupied rooming houses providing living quarters for four or fewer families, which are exempt from the Fair Housing Act, would not be commercial